 Sellers who list with Redfin will see their house marketed through digital campaigns, have a 3-D tour added to their listing, and be able to track marketing activity on their home while it’s on the market.

 Buyers may qualify to receive a rebate amounting to $1,500 on average when working with a Redfin Agent, subject to a number of conditions.
-As of March 2022, Redfin also hosts rental listings through is acquisition of RentPath in 2021.
+As of March 2022, Redfin also hosts rental listings through its acquisition of RentPath in 2021.
 The company provides additional services and considers itself a title, lender, and home renovations company.

 What is Zillow?

-Zillow is a home search website that has been well-known brand among consumers for many years, to the point of becoming a household name in real estate.
+Zillow is a home search website that has been a well-known brand among consumers for many years, to the point of becoming a household name in real estate.
 On Zillow, you can actively or passively browse real estate listings, connect with a real estate agent, or see your home’s “Zestimate”, an estimation of value that Zillow determines for your home based on a proprietary algorithm.

 Unlike Redfin, Zillow does not have real estate agents who it employs to list or help buy homes on client’s behalf.
 Although Zillow has brokerage licenses in many states (which allows it to engage in certain real estate practices that may require such a license), Zillow does not operate as a traditional real estate brokerage with agents under its brand.